DominoKit/domino-auto/README.md

 The generated service loader class name will follow the convention `[Service name]_ServiceLoader`, and will provide a single method `load` that returns a list of that service implementations.

-The user needs to specify a white-list of packages that will be included in the generation, the provided white-list represent the package of the implemented service class not the implementations. the white list can be configured using a compiler argument `dominoAutoInclude` or using `@DominoAuto` annotation on a type or package-info.
+The user needs to specify an include list of packages that will be included in the generation, the provided list represent the package of the implemented service class not the implementations. the include list can be configured using a compiler argument `dominoAutoInclude` or using `@DominoAuto` annotation on a type or package-info.
 ### Example

-- Make sure the service package is included in the white-list :
+- Make sure the service package is added to the include parameter of the annotation :

 ```xml